euroledger/challenge/README.md

 `sql/create_schema.sql`

 This will create the database (testdb) and the four tables we use in this exercise, along with indexes, primary/foreign keys etc.
-It should also load 100 rows of dummy (test) data into the users table and the products table
+It should also load 100 rows of dummy (test) data into the users table and the products table.

+Dummy data generated with http://www.mockaroo.com

 If there are any connection errors like this one: